 Although many events and situations can contribute to workplace trauma, here are the most common causes:

-Toxic workplace culture or working practices: Being encouraged to work constantly, engage in “hustle culture,” and being pressured into not taking time off
+Toxic workplace culture or working practices: Being encouraged to work constantly, engaging in “hustle culture,” and being pressured into not taking time off.

 Career trauma has many symptoms and signs similar to PTSD, anxiety, and depression.Â